Elton John urges Ukraine to stop attacks on gays

 John, a regular visitor to the country, drew cheers from thousands of Ukrainians watching his performance on huge street screens when he described Ukraine as "my second home".

 "Recently I read about violence against gay people in Ukraine.
 Beating up gay people is wrong.
-This for me does not symbolise Ukraine," he said.
+This for me does not symbolize Ukraine," he said.

 "I plead with you: Stop the violence against gay people."